FINRA oversite uses fines and penalties to regulate the security industry

 Could it be that people are fed up with how the security industry is managed and overseen?
 Could it be because the fees associated with security sales are obscene?
-Could it be many folks just want safety and security and a comfort their funds won’t disappear with broker fees and expenses?
+Could it be many folks want safety and security and comfort so their funds won’t disappear with broker fees and expenses?

-The simple fact FINRA even has an interest in our insurance products is alarming.
+The simple fact that FINRA even has an interest in our insurance products is alarming.
 Could it be the administration wants to end as many states’ rights as possible and make sure the only ones really in control are the Feds?

-Fortunately clear heads prevailed and it was defeated.
-But still they come, and still they want to get their grimy hands on our industry.
+Fortunately, clear heads prevailed, and it was defeated.
+But still, they come, and still, they want to get their grimy hands on our industry.

-Ask yourself why?
-I think the answer is as I have stated: money.
+Ask yourself why.
+I think the answer is, as I have stated: money.
 They see control over what will be the biggest sector of the annuity industry will be a huge financial landfall, and they want it.

 There has been almost no situation where our products have been abusive or where security licensed brokers have used them incorrectly.
-What is at stake is money, money being shifted from the industry leading product, variable annuities (securities) to insurance issued produced.
-The Baby Boomers are coming to our products and the security industry cannot stand to be left out, so here comes the white horse, a white horse known as FINRA.
+What is at stake is money, money being shifted from the industry-leading product, variable annuities (securities) to insurance issued produced.
+The Baby Boomers are coming to our products, and the security industry cannot stand to be left out, so here comes the white horse, a white horse known as FINRA.

-Our industry can take care of itself without the help of an over budgeted lobbyist driven conglomerate hiding behind the word “disclosure”.
+Our industry can take care of itself without the help of an over-budgeted lobbyist-driven conglomerate hiding behind the word “disclosure.”